Skip to main content

 Raw EUIDsNoAn unencrypted alphanumeric identifier created through the EUID APIs or SDKs with the user's email address as input.

 EUID Token (Advertising Token)YesAn encrypted form of a raw EUID.
-EUID tokens are generated from hashed or unhashed email addresses that are converted to raw EUIDs and then encrypted to ensure protection in the bidstream.
+EUID tokens are generated from hashed or unhashed email addresses that are converted to raw EUIDs and then encrypted to help ensure protection in the bidstream.

 EUID tokens are designed to be used by publishers or publisher service providers.
 Supply-side platforms (SSPs) pass EUID tokens in the bidstream and DSPs decrypt them at bid request time.